PeterScott/simplesets-nodejs/README.md

     console.log('s4 =', s4.array());
     console.log('s5 =', s5.array());

 The set data type has the simplest, stupidest implementation possible: an unordered array.
 This is because of how JavaScript's data types work.
 If it were possible to compute a hash value from any data type, or get its memory address, then we could do something more elaborate.
 If `<` and `>` operations were defined for all data types, we could use some kind of balanced tree representation, or sorted arrays.
 If JavaScript objects supported arbitrary data types as indices, this would all be too easy.
 But none of those things is true, so we're stuck relying only on the `===` operation, and unsorted arrays.
 For small sets, this is not a problem.
-For larger sets, if performance of set operations turns out to be problematic, you may want to make a specialized set data type.
-For example, if your set members are all strings, you could represent sets as objects with set members as keys, and it would be very fast.
-If enough people want this, I might build it into this library as well.
+For larger sets, if performance of set operations turns out to be problematic, you may want to use a specialized set data type.
+For example, if your set members are all strings, you could represent sets as objects with set members as keys, and it would be fast.
+For this, use the `StringSet` class, described below.

 Set API
 ----------